AusDTO/dta-website/_posts/2017-11-03-dta-playback-tech.md

 ## [DTA databases done differently with diffs](https://www.dta.gov.au/blog/databases-done-differently/)

-In this post we explain how and why we're trialling a new way to work with database diffs to make our migrations easier and more robust.
+How and why we've trialed a new way to work with database diffs, making our migrations easier and more robust.

 ***